Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_intelligence_model/output.md

    - Complete a detailed review of frameworks related to digital consciousness and their significance for AI integration, including Digital Consciousness Theory and the Synthetic Sentience Paradigm.

 3. **Analysis of Core Components:**
-   - Identify the core components of emotional intelligence that are essential for integrating into AI functionalities, focusing specifically on emotional perception, understanding, and management, and how these components can enhance overall user interaction.
+   - Conduct further analysis of the core emotional intelligence components crucial for integration into AI functionalities, particularly focusing on emotional perception, understanding, and management to enhance user interactions.

 4. **Model Development Phases:**
    - **Phase 1: Research Phase**